 Master of Science in Human-Computer Interaction

-The M.S. in Human-Computer Interaction is a 36-credit-hour program that integrates computing, usability, interface design, the social sciences and other disciplines in the design and development of user-friendly technologies, software and information systems.
+The M.S. in Human-Computer Interaction is a 36-credit-hour program that integrates interactive computing, user experience (UX), usability, interaction and interface design, and the social sciences in the research, design and development of user-centered and socially acceptable interactive technologies, applications, and information systems.

 As a graduate, you’ll be well prepared for a career in private industry or academia, or for admission to the Ph.D. in Informatics program with a human-computer interaction specialization.
-Upon or before graduation, our HCI students found full-time jobs and internships as user experience researchers and designers at top companies including Yahoo!, Dell, ExactTarget, Intel, GE, PARC, SAP and many others.
+Upon or before graduation, our HCI students found full-time jobs and internships as user experience researchers and designers at top companies in Indiana and worldwide, including Yahoo!, Microsoft Research, Google, Salesforce, WalmartLabs, Dell, Intel, Demandware, SAP, Roche Diagnostics, Parkview, The Children’s Museum of Indianapolis and many others.

 The program may be completed in two years by a full-time student.
 Part-time study options are available for domestic students.
 However, international students and any students funded directly by the School of Informatics and Computing (in the form of an assistantship or fellowship) must complete the program in two years.